 Testing the Turbomole modules for correctness and speed is the first task once the coding is completed.
 It is subject to automatization and thus requires a structure which is as simple and flexible as possible.
 In the Perl-based test suite this is implemented by a Perl script TTEST which performs all the testing and benchmarking tasks and resides in the central scripts directory of the Turbomole installation.
-The test examples are located in subdirectories of the Turbomole directory, grouped according to the modules modules to be tested and a rough short/long classification.
-The benchmark suite shows the same directory structure and is rooted in the Turbobench directory.
+The test examples are located in subdirectories of the Turbomole installation.
+The test examples modules to be tested and a rough short/long classification.
+The benchmark suite shows the same directory structure and is rooted in the Turbombench directory.